lapinek/platform-scripting/README.AM.md

 <br/>

 While debugging, you don't always have to rely on the logs.
 You can save your error in an available object and carry on with the execution.
-Then, you may be able to display the saved error(s) to the end user (you, in this case) if that is supported by the UI.
+Then, you may be able to have the saved error(s) included in the browser response, or even to display them to the end user (you, in this case), if that is supported by the UI.

 For example, in the scripted decision environment, you can preserve debugging information in the `sharedState` object, which persists during entire authentication session, across scripted decision nodes in the authentication tree.
 In this particular case, there is a designated key for storing error message(s), "errorMessage", that is respected by the core AM functionality:

 <br/>

 <details open>
-<summary><strong>JavaScript or Groovy</strong>:</summary>
+<summary><strong>JavaScript or Groovy</strong></summary>

 ```javascript
 try {